Learning to Regulate Your Emotions in Therapy

 TL;DR: Emotional regulation is the capacity to feel without being overwhelmed — to have emotions rather than be had by them.
 In Transactional Analysis, dysregulation often reflects an Adapted Child that learned to either flood or suppress in a historical environment where authentic emotional expression wasn't safe.
 Therapy builds the Adult's capacity to contain, name, and work with emotional experience without acting out or shutting down.

 Others feel too little.
 Emotions are kept at a safe distance, managed, contained, kept from touching anything important.
-Until, suddenly, they aren't.
+The internal landscape is flat, controlled, muted.
+Until, suddenly, it isn't — and something breaks through with a force that feels disproportionate and frightening.

 Emotional regulation therapy addresses both ends of this spectrum.
 The goal isn't to feel less — it's to feel with more capacity.
 To have emotions rather than be had by them.